basho/cuttlefish/README.md

 ## Motivation
 Born of a desire to make configuraion of Riak easier on the masses, this project strives to help developers merge the idea of a user facing configuration file with that of an erlang app.config.

+## Filename glossary

+* *riak.conf* new easy to use sysctl style configuration file
+* *app.config* usually refering to <= 1.4 configuration file, in erlang application:env syntax
+* *advanced.config* a sibling file to *riak.conf* still in erlang format for advanced settings not exposed in *riak.conf*
+* *default.config* the default configuration, hidden somewhere in riak, not for editing
+* *generated.config* a product of *riak.conf*, *advanced.config*, and *default.config*.
+This is what riak starts with.

+Note: ".config" always means "in the erlang application:env syntax"

+*riak.conf* should be the only file touched by users *advanced.config* is for hidden knobs that might be turned by CSEs and Eng

 ## What's it look like to users

 Riak uses the semantic of $conf_dir/app.config for configuration.
 We're going to expand on that.